Andrew J. Reitz

 9/2006 - 4/2008 |

-As a Systems Administrator and Developer, I helped to build out Aggregate
+As a Systems Administrator and Developer I helped to build out Aggregate

-resources, and automation programming.
-Significant projects included
+and automation programming.
+Notable projects included: building a new

-statistics gathering/graphing scripts.
+gathering/graphing scripts.

 |